mozilla/inclusion/code-of-conduct-enforcement/consequence-ladder.md

 * Request to avoid interaction on community messaging platforms (public forums, commenting on bugs) .
 * Required - no interaction with people involved, including unsolicited interaction with those enforcing the guidelines.
   * This includes avoiding any interactions in any Mozilla channels, as well as external channels like social media (Twitter, Facebook).
 This includes 'following/liking/retweeting'.
-* * This includes in-person events and spaces
+  * This includes in-person events and spaces
 * Suggestions for ‘out of office’ ways of staying private.
 * Mandatory CPG onboarding process

 ### Level 5: Extended Ban (Tool access revoked)
-* Request for (public/private) Appology (base, by case)
+* Request for (public/private) apology (case by case)
 * 2-3 months imposed break.
 * All accounts deactivated, or blocked during this time.
 * Required - no interaction with people involved, including unsolicited interaction with those enforcing the guidelines.
-* * This includes avoiding any interactions in any Mozilla channels, as well as external channels like social media (Twitter, Facebook).
+  * This includes avoiding any interactions in any Mozilla channels, as well as external channels like social media (Twitter, Facebook).
 This includes 'following/liking/retweeting'.
-* * This includes in-person events and spaces
+  * This includes in-person events and spaces
 * All community leadership roles suspended. (onboarding/reapplication required outside of this processs)
 * No attendance at Mozilla events during ban period.
 * Not allowed to enter Mozilla Spaces during ban period.
 * Mozilla NDA revoked during ban period.
-* Permission to use the [Mozilla trademark](https://www.mozilla.org/en-US/foundation/trademarks/policy/) are revoked during this ban period.
+* Permission to use the [Mozilla trademark](https://www.mozilla.org/en-US/foundation/trademarks/policy/) is revoked during this ban period.
 * Mandatory CPG onboarding process

 ### Level 6:  Mozilla, Specified Area(s) Ban